OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaFabricMaterial.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">introduce hue variation in flake color centered at the base flake color's hue on the hue wheel</p>
+        <p class="scene-class-attr-comment">introduce hue variation in flake color centered at the base flake color's hue on the hue wheel</p>

     </p>